theonize/Currier/Gloss/Psalms/Psalm 121.md

 4) God never stops His redemption work
   He is our guardian

-5) He is as inseparable as my shadow
+5) He is as inseparable as my shadow.
-  _on_ my right hand,
+What do I need shaded from?  from the glory of Yahweh.
+The only eternal danger we face is His disintegrating holiness.